hlvcse/A_Human_Detection_System/README.md

-🚶 Human Detection System 🚶‍♀️
+🚶 Human Detection System
-An OpenCV and Scikit-learn Powered Solution for Identifying Humans in Images
+🚶‍♀️An OpenCV and Scikit-learn Powered Solution for Identifying Humans in Images